Tara Moriarty

 Tara Elizabeth Moriarty is an Australian politician.
 She has been a member of the New South Wales Legislative Council since 2019, representing the Australian Labor Party.

 Moriarty was Chair of Club Plus Superannuation and Secretary/President of the Liquor and Hospitality Division of UV prior to her election.
+She has been Senior Vice President of NSW Labor and a member of the ALP National Executive.